-- 5.1.1 The Finance Director is responsible for managing the Board's banking arrangements and for advising the Board on the provision of banking services and operation of accounts.
-This advice will take into account guidance/directions issued from time to time by the SGHSCD. - 5.1.2 The Board will implement Project Bank Accounts (in construction contracts) where the project value is greater than the monetary limits detailed within Scottish Government guidance "Implementing Project Bank Accounts in Construction Contracts" dated 20 December 2016.
-This guidance applies to relevant bodies in scope of the Scottish Public Finance Manual (SPFM). - 5.1.3 No employee shall hold Board monies in any Bank accounts outwith those approved by the Board.
+The Finance Director is responsible for managing the Board's banking arrangements and for advising the Board on the provision of banking services and operation of accounts.
+This advice will consider guidance/directions issued from time to time by the SGHSCD.

+The Board will implement Project Bank Accounts (in construction contracts) where the project value is greater than the monetary limits detailed within Scottish Government guidance "Implementing Project Bank Accounts in Construction Contracts" dated 20 December 2016.
+This guidance applies to relevant bodies in scope of the Scottish Public Finance Manual (SPFM).

+No employee shall hold Board monies in any Bank accounts outwith those approved by the Board.
 The Finance Director shall be notified of all funds held on behalf of the Board.
-This should be taken to include Exchequer Funds, Patients Private Funds and Project Bank Accounts. - 5.1.4 Banking arrangements shall comply with current guidance as in MEL (2000)39, HDL (2001) 49 and subsequent guidance.
+This should be taken to include Exchequer Funds, Patients Private Funds and Project Bank Accounts.

+Banking arrangements shall comply with current guidance as in MEL (2000)39, HDL (2001) 49 and subsequent guidance.